Bernard Baily: Early life and career

 Bernard Baily began his comics career under S. M. "Jerry" Iger, editor of Wow - What a Magazine!, one of the seminal American comic books.
 The title ran four issues (cover-dated July-Sept. & Nov.
 1936).
-Like many other creators during the late-1930s and 1940s period fans and historians call the Golden Age of Comic Books, Baily transitioned to the newly formed studio Eisner & Iger, a prominent comic book "packager" that produced comics on demand for publishers entering the new medium.
+Like many other creators during the late-1930s and 1940s period fans and historians call the Golden Age of Comic Books, Baily transitioned to the newly formed studio Eisner & Iger, a prominent comic book packager that produced comics on demand for publishers entering the new medium.
 There through the late 1930s, Baily worked on such fillers as the one-page movie-star biographies "Star Snapshots" for publisher Quality Comics' Smash Comics, as well as on a syndicated comic strip, Phyllis.

 For DC Comics precursor National Comics, Baily co-created and drew the adventure feature "Tex Thomson" in Action Comics #1 (June 1938), the landmark comic book that introduced Superman.
 The Thomson feature ran through Action Comics #32 (Jan.
 1941), after which the character adopted the superhero identities Mister America (Action Comics #33-52) and the Americommando (Action Comics #53-74, reaching to cover-date July 1944).
 Baily also wrote and drew the pirate-adventure feature "Buccaneer" in National's More Fun Comics #32-51 (June 1938 - Jan.
 1940).

 In More Fun Comics #52 (Feb.
 1940), Baily and writer Jerry Siegel, Superman's co-creator, introduced DC's violent spirit of vengeance, the Spectre.
 The afterlife alter ego of murdered police detective Jim Corrigan, the character would become one of the longest-enduring comic-book creations, revived during the mid-1950s to 1960s Silver Age of Comic Books and continuing into the 21st century.
 One compilation of the top hundred American comics artists writes that, "Baily crafted a mood of menace and suspense, using bravura layouts featuring the Spectre's otherworldly powers and size.
 He was also a fabulous cover artist who contributed reams of great images."

 Baily co-created the frequently revived DC superhero Hourman (dubbed Hour-Man in his earliest appearances), with writer Ken Fitch, in Adventure Comics #48 (April 1940).

 The Golden Age Spectre's feature ran through More Fun #101 (Feb.
 1945), with the Spectre also appearing as part of the superhero team the Justice Society of America in All Star Comics #1-23 (Summer 1940 - Winter 1944/45), from All-American Publications, one of the early companies that merged with National to form the modern-day DC.
 Hourman ran through Adventure Comics #83 (Feb.
 1943).

-Baily also drew the short-lived syndicated comic strips Vic Jordan (which ran from 1944-45 in the New York City newspaper PM) and Stories of the Opera (running from 1949–50).
+Baily also drew the short-lived syndicated comic strips Vic Jordan (which ran from 1944 to 1945 in the New York City newspaper PM) and Stories of the Opera (running from 1949 to 1950).